Cost & access · Retatrutide 2026

 All retatrutide currently available in the US comes from compounding pharmacies — either 503B outsourcing facilities (FDA-registered, batch compounders) or 503A compounding pharmacies (patient-specific prescriptions).

-$0 insurance coverage available — retatrutide is not FDA-approved
+No insurance retatrutide is not FDA-approved — no coverage available

 503B/503A the only legal compounding classifications in the US